tasmota/docs/docs/MFRC522.md

 |  RST    | GPIO0..5,15,16 |  RC522 Rst
 |  3V3    | 3V3            |

+If the ESP8266 doesn't boot, remove the RST connection.

 ### Tasmota Settings
 In the **_Configuration -> Configure Module_** page assign: